Leyton Orient in 2012 Olympic stadium High Court action

 Bosses have applied for a judicial review, saying the Hammers' move to the nearby stadium would have a "devastating" effect on their fan-base.

-It comes a day after Tottenham Hotspur launched a judicial review, claiming a £40m loan to West Ham was improper.
+It comes after Tottenham Hotspur also put in a judicial review bid, claiming a £40m loan to West Ham was improper.

 In March, the Hammers defeated Spurs in the bid for the stadium after the Games.